 Showcases also appear on the HBS YouTube channel.

 All of these events are technically FREE entry, there is no door charge but it is nice if the audience makes a gold coin donation at the door.
 The musicians performing at these regular events are not required to make this donation.

 Special HBS events include festivals, charity events and similar where one or more HBS artists/ensembles may appear representing the Society.
 HBS also organises away events in distant cities or townships within a two-hour drive radius, in conjunction with a suitable venue.

-Generally, the annual Frankton Thunder Automotive Festival is a two-day event which brings together a wide range of automotive interest groups including classic cars, hot rods, motorcycles, club displays, military vehicles, performance vehicles and drag-racing displays.
+Generally, the annual Frankton Thunder Festival is a two-day event which brings together a wide range of automotive interest groups including classic cars, hot rods, motorcycles, club displays, military vehicles, Steam Punk, performance vehicles and drag-racing displays.
 Based in and around Frankton’s Commerce St, the event also includes the Thunder Ink Tattoo Show, Burlesque, Miss Frankton Thunder retro fashion, live music and the Ulysses Motorcycle Club Child Cancer Charity Run.
 More details regarding the most recent away events can be found at the Frankton Thunder Facebook page.
 Charity events include Black Thunder events, Frankton Thunder, a mix of petrol-head mayhem, inked-skin competitions and music.
 A staging area is provided for four or so HBS ensembles to entertain the masses for an afternoon of blues.

 HBS has been able to host some wonderful touring artists over the past: Oli Brown (UK), Big Joe Louis (UK), Dale Robbins Band, Toni Swain and Band, and Jesse Valach the Blues Mountain (from Australia), along with NZ act The Flaming Mudcats.